 Job satisfaction is a crucial element of having a long and fruitful career and according to City and Guilds hairdressers are among the happiest workers in the UK.
 One of the primary reasons for this is that hairdressers get to meet people from all walks of life on a daily basis, ensuring the job constantly remains engaging, challenging and rewarding.

 With so many options available to you entering the business can seem daunting at first.
 In short, there are two routes into the industry; private courses and apprenticeships.
 Each have their pros and cons and what might work for one may not work for another.
 This article will help you decide which route to take and whether or not you’ll feel suitable for the job.

 People who have taken an Apprenticeship in the workplace generally have much more confidence with the skills they have learnt.
 They are also better able to meet the expectations and needs of employers.
 The main benefits are:

 As an Apprentice you learn on the job and you are an employee.
 As an employee, you are entitled to a wage, which means you EARN WHILST YOU LEARN plus, you won’t be racking up any student debts.
-As an Apprentice you are entitled to the National Minimum Wage (NMW) for Apprentices which is currently £3.50 per hour (1st April 2017), if you are under 19 or 19 and in the first year of your Apprenticeship.
+As an Apprentice you are entitled to the National Minimum Wage (NMW) for Apprentices which will be £3.70 per hour (as of 1st April 2018), if you are under 19 or 19 and in the first year of your Apprenticeship.
 In the second year of an Apprenticeship those aged 19 or over are entitled to the National minimum wage rate.
 If you choose to start a new apprenticeship framework you may remain on the NMW for apprentices.
 (Add link to NMWGov.UK)